FAQ A to Z

 Can I make documents in my website easier to find?

 Extra information, known as metadata, can be added to Word documents and PDF files.
-Please contact Online Media for assistance with setting up document metadata, or if you are an experienced user, you can refer to the document metadata section of the advanced guide.
+Please contact the Web Team for assistance with setting up document metadata, or if you are an experienced user, you can refer to the document metadata section of the advanced guide.

 Can I put copies of my published journal articles on my website?